JackLite/ModulesFramework/README.md

 ### <a id="gs-events"/>Events

 Let's do one more thing.
 We do not want that dead system shows game over UI or does something like this.
 It's good to keep such logic in separated system.
-Usually event concept is using for such thing.
-Very often in pure ecs frameworks we create entity that exists only one frame (one frame entity) and try to find that entity in `Run()` or `PostRun()`.
-ModulesFramework introduces other way - event systems.
+Usually in classic OOP approach event concept is using for such thing.
+In pure ECS frameworks instead of events there is entity that exists for only one frame (one frame entity) and systems are trying to find that entity in `Run()` or `PostRun()`.
+ModulesFramework uses other way - event systems.

 Event is struct like an other components.
 ```csharp